TABmk/minecraft-blocks-render/README.md

 - [ ] rewrite code to classes (?)
 - [ ] API (?)
 - [ ] some blocks (like glass pane) using 2D sprite for preview.
 Need list of items which must be saved as sprite
+- [ ] render blocks with transparent parts

 ### Some researches